 Pump Restoration Projects.

 A wide range of skills may be needed to be brought into play, depending upon the scope of the project.
 The Histon & Impington Village Society, for example, decided that their pump would be non-operational but nevertheless be brought back to something close to the original, and hence they needed timber casings, lead capping, stone treads, rendering, brickwork, a handrail and posts, painting and a commemorative plaque.
 Much of the expertise was available locally.
 The villagers of Icomb turned to a blacksmith in Bourton-on-the-Water to make a new handle for their pump.
 The village pump at Ashendon, Bucks, was similarly given a smart makeover.

 Some of these were quite ambitious projects, but I've also come across many people around the country who have simply removed the old valves and gaskets from their pump, successfully replaced the rotten leather, and immediately brought the pump back to working condition.
 A lady in Cornwall replaced the inlet valve on their village pump with a piece of leather from an old handbag, weighted it with a chunky nut and bolt, and it worked a treat.

-A project to build a full-size demonstrator of handpump principles has some valuable information on making a wooden bucket & clack valve.
+Howard Jones's project to build a full-size demonstrator of handpump principles has some valuable information on making a wooden bucket & clack valve.